DORA Metrics Lead Time for Changes: What Is It?

 High Deployment Frequency, Swift Lead Time

 Teams with rapid deployment frequency and short lead time exhibit agile development practices.
-These efficient processes lead to quick feature releases and bug fixes, ensuring dynamic software development aligned with market demands and ultimately enhancing customer satisfaction.
+Elite teams pair high deployment frequency with very short lead times.
+This level of delivery speed reflects an efficient deployment pipeline rather than speed in isolation.
+These efficient processes lead to quick feature releases and bug fixes, ensuring dynamic software development aligned with market demands and ultimately enhancing customer satisfaction, especially when teams intentionally optimize deployment frequency as a core DORA metric.

 Low Deployment Frequency despite Swift Lead Time

 A short lead time coupled with infrequent deployments signals potential bottlenecks.
-Identifying these bottlenecks is vital.
-Streamlining deployment processes in line with development speed is essential for a software development process.
+Identifying these bottlenecks is vital, and in most teams the issue is time waiting between stages rather than coding speed.
+Streamlining deployment processes with less friction between development and release steps helps align deployments with development speed.

 Impact of PR Size on Lead Time for Changes

-The size of a pull request (PR) profoundly influences overall lead time.
-Large PRs require more review time hence delaying the process of code review adding to the overall lead time (longer lead times).
-Dividing large tasks into manageable portions accelerates deployments, and reduces deployment time addressing potential bottlenecks effectively.
+The size of a pull request (PR), or pull requests more broadly, profoundly influences overall lead time.
+Large pull requests or merge requests increase cognitive load during review.
+Large PRs require more review time hence delaying the process of code review and adding to the overall lead time (longer lead times).
+Dividing large tasks into manageable portions accelerates deployments, reduces deployment time, addresses potential bottlenecks effectively, and standardizing review expectations helps reduce review delays and shorten lead time.

 The essence of Lead Time for Changes

-At its core, a mean lead time for Changes of the entire development process reflects its agility.
+At its core, a mean lead time for Changes of the entire development process reflects its agility and is best interpreted alongside the other DORA metrics in a practical guide for engineering leaders.
 It encapsulates the entire journey of a code change, from conception to production, offering insights into workflow efficiency and identifying potential bottlenecks.

 Agility and Development Processes